Thread Pool Design

 Step 3: Exception Propagation

-Let's verify with an example:
+Let's verify this with an example:

 #include <iostream>